Klaudioz/git-mentor/README.md

 4. **Review Architecture**: Periodically check the generated `.architecture.md` file
 5. **Take Notes**: Document interesting patterns and insights you discover
 6. **Compare Commits**: Think about how each change builds on previous ones
+7. **Use Local Repos**: Analyze your own projects to understand your development patterns

 ## Configuration